joebrew/vilaweb/analyses/sep20/README.md

 2.  **We expect that wikipedia page views and google searches** about Cuixart will be highest in the immediate aftermath of the violence.
 By the same token, his enty into prison will not be surprising (given the severity of the violent acts committed), and should therefore generate relatively less searches and page views than immediately following the violent acts themselves.

-3.  **We expect that newspaper coverage** about Cuixart will be hightest in the immediate aftermath of the violence, since a violent uprising is a very "newsworthy" event.
+3.  **We expect that newspaper's tweets** about Cuixart will be hightest in the immediate aftermath of the violence, since a violent uprising is a very "newsworthy" event.
 Given the severity of the events, his entry into prison should be unsurprising, and therefore should generate less news coverage than the violent events.

 ### The results